The Strokes: The New Abnormal (2019–present)

 In October 2016, guitarist Valensi indicated that the band were "slowly but surely working on an album, we're kind of just in writing sessions".
-In July 2017 Albert Hammond Sr. said the Strokes are working with Rick Rubin.
+In July 2017 Albert Hammond Sr. said The Strokes are working with Rick Rubin.
 Albert Hammond Jr. took to Twitter to clarify that "we met and played a few music ideas for Rick to feel out a vibe but even a theoretical album plan would be years away, if at all".
 He also tweeted, "Sorry everyone we are not in the studio recording" and that there were "a lot of unknowns and nothing worth speaking about at this time."

 In May 2019, the band performed for the first time in over two years at a benefit show in Los Angeles.
 At this venue, the band debuted a new song entitled "The Adults Are Talking".
 The show kicked off the band's "global comeback" tour.
 However, this tour was met with many obstacles early on, from sound issues to rained-out shows to entire festivals being cancelled.
-In September 2019, Valensi, in an interview on C104.3 Out of the Box, hinted at the production of a sixth studio album, stating "When, I don't know.
-If – I would say, it's a strong likelihood."
 During the band's 2019 New Year's Eve show in Brooklyn, Casablancas announced that the band's sixth studio album would be released sometime in 2020.
 At the show, they also debuted a new song, titled "Ode to the Mets".